alan-turing-institute/census2021-backbrief/deliverables/report.md

 * Pre-search algorithm performance
 Table 5 should be including pre-search if the top choice was always selected by the reviewer.
 Table 6 should be the additionals assuming that the reviewer would correctly choose the right match from the top 20 when it is in the top 20.

+Conclusion:
+This implies we still need clerical searching or improved methods.

 -------------------------------------------------------------------------------------------